lasselupe33/eslint-plugin-security-rules/src/rules/no-vulnerable-dependencies/universal/_docs.md

 ## Actions

-In order to mitigate the issue you should locate that `package.json` that has installed the vulnerable dependency and upgrade to at least the version reported by this rule.
+In order to mitigate the issue you should locate the `package.json` that has installed the vulnerable dependency and upgrade to at least the version reported by this rule.

 Once you have located this file, then our rule [no-vulnerable-dependencies/package](https://github.com/lasselupe33/eslint-plugin-security-rules/blob/master/src/rules/no-vulnerable-dependencies/package/_docs.md) can assist you in the upgrade process.